Wrangler (profession): Demography

 Wranglers are often the youngest men of the ranch and have often been romanticised for their toughness, looks and masculinity, especially as represented in film, literature and iconography.
 Typically wranglers have been dominantly represented as men, due to the tough physical demands of wrangling.
 However, women performing similar tasks is not uncommon.
 Although there was this emphasis on male riders, there was equal opportunity to females as well.
 Some accounts emphasise the reliability and keenness of a female wrangler as a desirable trail rider.
 Most of the wranglers found at round-up events in the past were men, but a few women could also be observed.

 Many wranglers are also long-time locals who have grown up participating in equine and rodeo events, often with a similar heritage.
 Wranglers with these backgrounds could begin at ages as young as 10 years old.
 They would hear and see a lot at such a young age, and expected to be tough and durable.

 Wranglers and cowboys are becoming less and less common as they are replaced with modern occupations such as biologists and animal researchers who are often more reliant on education and theoretical knowledge, rather than having extensive practice with horses.
 The idea that the horse specialists, such as wranglers, have spent large amounts of time with horses, are familiar and can identify with them is also becoming less common.

-The three main states that remain occupied by wranglers the United States are California, Arizona and Wyoming.
+The three main states that remain occupied by wranglers in the United States are California, Arizona and Wyoming.